 Sandra Boss has a background in classical music and has later studied electronic music at The Royal Academy of Music in Denmark.
-She is currently working on a artistic-based PhD on sound art at Aarhus University, Denmark, where she explores so-called “dead media”, that have been used to optimize hearing.
+In 2019 she finished an artistic-based PhD on sound art at Aarhus University, Denmark, where she explored our conception of hearing through the use of so-called “dead technnology”, that has been used to optimize hearing.

 Sandra Boss has performed at numerous international venues including Cafe Oto (UK), KRAAK Festival (Be), Detritus Festival (GR), Super Deluxe (JP), Klangkunst Festival (DE) and LAK – Festival for Nordic Sound Art (DK).